grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publish-or-update-a-plugin.md

 - The plugin's catalog page content is extracted from the plugin README file.
   To update the plugin's catalog page, submit an updated plugin with the new content included in the README file.

 ### Can I unlist a plugin?

-How are plugins deprecated?
+- In the event of a bug, unlisting the plugin from our catalog may be possible in exceptional cases, such as security concerns.
+However, we don't have control over the instances where the plugin is installed.
+-

-- Refer to the Grafana Labs [Plugin Deprecation Policy](https://grafana.com/legal/plugin-deprecation/) to learn more about plugin deprecation.
+- Also, refer to the Grafana Labs [Plugin Deprecation Policy](https://grafana.com/legal/plugin-deprecation/) to learn more about plugin deprecation.

 ### Can I distribute my plugin somewhere else other than the Grafana plugin catalog?